RobertMyles/sweet_R_tricks/README.md

 it an executable with `chmod 755 /usr/local/bin/rsupd`.
 Then you load the preference list with `launchctl load -w /Library/LaunchAgents/UpdateRStudio.plist` (use `unload` here when you want to stop it).
-Voilà, fresh RStudio for thee everyday.
+VoilÃ , fresh RStudio for thee everyday.

 </details>